plone/documentation/adapt-and-extend/theming/resources.rst

 - url: Base URL for loading additional resources like text files.
 See below for an example.

-These are the "Shim" options for a resource, where older, non-RequireJS compatible JavaScript code is used.
+These are the "Shim" options for a resource to support JavaScript code, which doesn't define modules or depenencies.
+We call them "legacy" JavaScript code, as it doesn't follow our proposed best practices.
 For more information see: http://requirejs.org/docs/api.html#config-shim

 - export: Shim export option to define a global variable to where the JavaScript module should be made available.